juiceme/ubiboot-animatronics/README.md

 ## Description

 There are two scripts associated with animated menu creation;
- * create_animations.sh to compile the animation sequences.
+*create_animations.sh to compile the animation sequences.
- * pack_cpio.sh to create the CPIO format archve from the compiled sequence.
+*pack_cpio.sh to create the CPIO format archve from the compiled sequence.

+The directory structure is as follows;
-The directory imagebase/ holds the icon templates for menus.
+**imagebase/** holds the icon templates for menus.
-The directory menuscripts/ holds the animation scripts and control files.
+**menuscripts/** holds the animation scripts and control files.
-The directory ubifs/ holds the RAMFS seed.
+**ubifs/** holds the RAMFS seed.
-The directory patches/ holds the kernel patch you will need if you want to start with the standard HArmattan kernel.
+**patches/** holds the kernel patch you will need if you want to start with the standard HArmattan kernel.

 ## Usage